How To Use Trello For Project Management + Productivity Tips

 Zapier is a workflow automation tool that moves data between web apps automatically.
 It effectively enables our users to connect SPP to 1,000+ other web services, including Trello.

 Each Zap uses an action within an app as the Trigger.
-The trigger app provides information and triggers one Action — or several actions — to occur within other apps.
+The trigger app provides information and triggers one Action (or several) to occur within other apps.
 The Zap sends the data to the designated app automatically, and this enables our users to extract and forward new order information to create Trello cards automatically.

 Connecting SPP to Trello with Zapier

-On your SPP dashboard, you’ll click Modules and go to Zapier settings.
+On your SPP dashboard, click on Settings → Integrations and go to Zapier settings.
 From here, you’ll see several Zap templates you can use.

 Click the Use this Zap button next to where it says Create Trello cards for new orders in Service Provider PRO.
 This will prompt a new Zapier window to open.

-You’ll connect your Service Provider PRO account and Trello account via this Zapier window.
-Then, you’ll pick which Board and List you’d like to have the new card appear.
-Once you determine the appropriate list for your new cards, you’ll click the Turn on Zap button to proceed.
+Connect your Service Provider Pro workspace and your Trello account.
+Then, pick which Board and List you’d like to have the new card appear.